SpecDD

 Tasks:

-[ ] Add unit tests for invalid input.
+[ ] Add tests for adding and moving itinerary items.

 Allowed task states: